shmagiOniani/mtsenare-next/README.md

-# 🌸 Flower Haven
+# 🌸 Yvavila

-Flower Haven is a modern, responsive web application designed for selling beautiful flowers online.
+Yvavila is a modern, responsive web application designed for selling beautiful flowers online.
 The platform provides a seamless user experience for browsing flower collections, placing orders, and managing purchases.

 ## Features
 - **Responsive Design**: Fully optimized for desktops, tablets, and mobile devices.